Bill Bradley (American football)

-William Calvin Bradley (born January 24, 1947) is a former American football coach and former two-time All-Pro defensive back in the National Football League (NFL).
+William Calvin Bradley (born January 24, 1947) is an American former football player and coach.
+He played professionally as a safety, punter and return specialist in the National Football League (NFL), earning All-Pro honors twice.
 He played with the Philadelphia Eagles for most of his career.
 As an assistant coach he won two Grey Cups in the Canadian Football League (CFL).
 He was also the defensive backs coach of the San Antonio Commanders of the Alliance of American Football.

-Early years
+Early life

 A native of Palestine, Texas, Bradley was a quarterback at Palestine High School.
 With Bradley as quarterback, Palestine won the 1964 Texas 3A State Championship, the only one in the school's history.
 His running and passing skills gained him selection as a high school All-American.
 His football talents, including the reputed ability to pass with either hand, earned him the nickname "Super Bill."
 He also participated in the Big 33 football game for the Texas All-Stars in 1966.

 His father was a baseball coach and Bradley dreamed of playing professional baseball.
-He was a talented shortstop who was drafted by the Detroit Tigers in the 7th Round of the 1965 Major League Baseball draft.
+He was a talented shortstop who was selected by the Detroit Tigers in the 7th Round of the 1965 Major League Baseball draft.
 He was offered $20,000 to sign, but turned it down because he wanted to go to college.
 Instead, he played semi-pro ball with the Palestine Pals.